 One argument that I’ve heard against it is “I would rather accept hateful groups on the platform and let their ideas be challenged by facts and logic,” however it wouldn’t work.
 No one will give a shit about facts and logic when they have an advantage of being popular.
 There’s no other way to get rid of them other than isolate them to their own platforms, where their ideas slowly decade and die in peace.

 - It’s monolithic?
-I have no idea why some people believe it, but basically they think that systemd is one big fat binary that encompases all the features.
+I have no idea why some people believe it, but basically they think that systemd is one big fat binary that encompasses all the features.
 It’s not.
 The project consists of several dozen of standalone services that, by the most part, work independently of each other and can easily be disabled or replaced.
 It’s quite far away from “all or nothing” and is similar in this aspect to the Linux kernel.

 - It doesn’t follow the Unix way?
 It uses plain text for configuration and consists of many small programs that can be used together to do the job.
 Sounds pretty Unix to me.
 But even if it didn’t follow it, let’s just admit to ourselves that Unix is dead for good.
-What we have now is Linux and we should make the best out of it and not just blindly follow the principles from a prehistoric OS.
+What we have now is Linux and we should make the best out of it and not just blindly follow the principles from a prehistoric operating system.

 - It’s a feature creep? systemd promises to provide a set of low-level basic building blocks for a Linux system that allows it to run and be administered.
 As you can see, it does what it promises and nothing more.
 Just because all those tools are under a single name doesn’t mean it’s a feature creep.
 BSD does the same thing, but no one complains there.